Bruno-Santana-Eco/titanic-reviewed/README.md

 # Reviewing The Classic Kaggle Dataset
-No, this is not a Machine Learning Project as usual.
-It is a data visualization and manipulation project.
+This is not a ML project as usual.
+It is a data viz. and manipulation exercise.
+Could Python create dashboards as good as a BI tool?
+Let's see!

 ![My Image](flow_chart.png)